SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 * `Open`[Add source tests in map_factory test][6]: This PR increases the test coverage by adding source tests for HMI, SWAP, XRT and SXT map.

 * `WIP`[Differential Rotation to use sunpy.coordinates][4] : One of the parts of the project Sunkit-image, this PR attempts to convert sunpy.physics module to use sunpy.coordinates instead of the deprecated sunpy.wcs module.
-This is still in progress and I am planning to finish this the week after proposals are finalized.
+This is still in progress and I am planning to finish this if it is not taken up as a GSoC project.

 * `WIP`[Added module that fetches data using drms][5] : This was the very initial PR that attempted to modify JSOC client to use drms.
 This later turned to be the 3 month project idea for GSoC,on which I am currently working.